Rhabdophis plumbicolor: Behavior

 In disposition R. plumbicolor is very gentle, and in threat may flatten the neck and raise the head like a cobra while other specimens may flatten the entire body on the ground.

 Diet

 R. plumbicolor feeds mainly on toads.

-Geographic range and habitat
+Distribution and habitat

-R. plumbicolor is found in peninsular India and Sri Lanka especially on the hills rather than on the plains.
-A large specimen was found at an altitude of 4700 ft, in the Anaimalai Hills by Mr. W. Davison.
-It is also found in Pune, Maharashtra, Bangladesh, Myanmar, and possibly Pakistan.
+R. plumbicolor is distributed in peninsular India and Sri Lanka especially in hilly landscapes.
+A large specimen was found at an elevation of 4700 ft in the Anaimalai Hills by William Ruxton Davison.
+It also occurs in Pune, Maharashtra, Bangladesh, Myanmar, and possibly Pakistan.